jianlin-cheng/Cryo2Struct/README.md

 Update the configurations in the [config/arguments.yml](config/arguments.yml) file.
 Especialy the input data directory, trained model checkpoint path,  and density map name.
 Running the inference program on the ``GPU`` speeds up prediction.
 To enable ``GPU`` processing, modify ``infer_run_on`` in the configuration file to ``gpu`` and provide the GPU device id on ``infer_on_gpu``.

+Cryo2Struct was trained on Cryo2StructData, available at [Cryo2StructData Havard Dataverse](https://doi.org/10.7910/DVN/FCDG0W).
+The source code for data preprocessing, label generation and validation of training data is available at [Cryo2StructData GitHub repository](https://github.com/BioinfoMachineLearning/cryo2struct).

 **Compile Modified Viterbi algorithm:**
 The Hidden Markov Model-guided carbon-alpha alignment programs are available in [viterbi/](viterbi/).
 The alignment algorithm is written in C++ program, so compile them using: